Request Senior Care

-1. Try calling your local social service department when family budgets are limited to learn more about accessing financial help with caregiving.
-County social service departments are sometimes tasked with actual staffing of in-home caregivers and homemakers.
+Try calling your local health / social services department when family budgets are limited to learn more about accessing financial help with caregiving.
+County health and social services departments are sometimes tasked with actual staffing of in-home caregivers and homemakers.
 More often county social workers provide families counseling and support groups, training, and respite care to give family caregivers a break.
 The government subsidized "Family Caregiver Support Program" in some areas allows for compensation to family caregivers to care for loved ones in their own homes.

-Check our U.S. States and Territories Department of Health / Senior Services contact list.
+Check our U.S. Department of Health / Senior Services contact list.